VaishnaviVV/VaishnaviVV/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, Nice to see you.</h1>

-I'm Vaishnavi😉 I'm a Software developer who is passionate about exploring new tech!
+I'm Vaishnavi😉 I'm a MS Computer Science student at Columbia University who is passionate about exploring new tech!

 ### How to reach me:
 <a href="mailto: vaishnavi.vv01@gmail.com">